 wheel which is a

-Once that's done you are ready to publish your library
+Once building is done you are ready to publish your library.

 Alright, so now you can publish packages.

 Poetry will publish to PyPI by default.
 Anything that is published to PyPI is available automatically through Poetry.
 Since pendulum is on PyPI we can depend on it without having to specify any additional repositories.

 poetry-demo with the Python community, we would publish on PyPI as well.

 Doing so is really easy.

 This will package and publish the library to PyPI, at the condition that you are a registered user and you have configured your credentials properly.